 Perhaps she tried to wave Mary into the kitchen to get some help, or even less subtly asked her to do so.
 Whatever the case Martha’s annoyance escalated until she snapped – and complained to Jesus about her sister.

 “It’s not fair”

 “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”

 I sympathize with Martha.
 I’m more introverted so if I have company over it’s more likely that I will be working on the meal or making sure they have something to drink rather than sitting down and socializing.
 Small talk has never come easily to me and I find it easier to serve people than chat with them.
 Perhaps Martha was the same way.

-Worse, I sympathize with Martha because I too get annoyed her sister won’t help.
-My mistake was letting myself be blinded by what I thought was an injustice that I missed the point of the story entirely:
+However, I sympathize with Martha too because I also get annoyed when it feels like others won’t help, or when people are too busy chatting to notice MY needs.
+(Yikes, you can see how selfish that sounds already.)
+Every time I read the story prior to my revelation, I was blinded by what I thought was an injustice that I missed the point of the story entirely.

 That service is good, but worship is better.

 Instead of agreeing with her that Mary needs to help, Jesus responds, “Martha Martha.
 You are worried and upset about many things but you really only need to worry about one thing!
 Mary has chosen what is better and it will not be taken from her.”